AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 *  The KnockoutJS library has been upgraded to v3.5.1 (the latest version). <!--- MC-40694-->

 *  The deprecated TinyMCE v3 library has been removed.
-The `Magento_Tinymce3Banner` module and MFTF tests related to TinyMCE v3.x have been removed from {{site.data.var.ee}}. <!--- MC-42199 42170 -->
+The `Magento_Tinymce3Banner` module and MFTF tests related to TinyMCE v3.x have been removed from Adobe Commerce. <!--- MC-42199 42170 -->

 *  Magento 2.4.3 has been tested and confirmed to be compatible with Redis 6.0.12.
 (Magento 2.4.x remains compatible with Redis 5.x.)

 *  Laminas library dependencies have been upgraded to PHP 8.x-compatible versions.
-Some redundant dependencies have been removed from the `composer.json` file. **{{site.data.var.ee}} 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->
+Some redundant dependencies have been removed from the `composer.json` file. **Adobe Commerce 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->

 ### Performance enhancements